 Home insurance considerations in Colorado

-As with any state or city, the unique aspects of where you live will likely have a large impact on how you go about choosing a home insurance company.
+As with any state or city, the unique aspects of where you live will likely have a large impact on how you go about choosing a Colorado home insurance company.
 For example, someone living near Snowmass may have very different considerations than someone living near Denver to account for weather and cost of living.
-When considering homeowners insurance options in Colorado, it is important to account for typical weather conditions and their associated risks, among other important variables.
+When considering Colorado homeowners insurance options, it is important to account for typical weather conditions and their associated risks, among other important variables.

 Colorado common causes of loss

 - Water damage: Water damage caused by flooding is particularly common in the spring months, when melting snow causes rivers and ponds to overflow.
-This is why it is wise to consult with your insurance agent about the advisability of flood insurance, even if you do not live near a large body of water.
-Flood insurance is available from the government.
-You can find out if you live in a flood-prone area by checking out FEMA’s Flood Map Service Center, which allows you to input your address and find out if you’re at risk of flooding.
+This is why most experts recommend that you consult with your insurance agent about the advisability of flood insurance, even if you do not live near a large body of water.
+Flood insurance is sold through government programs or directly through some private insurers.
+You can find out if you live in a flood-prone area by checking out FEMA’s Flood Map Service Center, which allows you to input your address and find out your flood risk.

-- Hail damage: Along with winter snow and spring thaw comes hail.
-Colorado ranks second in the nation for the number of hail loss claims on homeowner insurance, according to the Insurance Information Institute.
-It also ranks in fifth place for the number of “major hail events,” which refers to hail storms where the stones are one inch in diameter or larger.
-Hailstones of that size can cause significant damage to your roof, gutters and windows.
-Some insurance companies may exclude coverage for cosmetic damage caused by wind or hail, so be sure to speak with your provider to confirm what is covered under your policy.
+- Hail damage: According to the Insurance Information Institute, Colorado ranks second in the nation for the number of hail claims on homeowners insurance.
+It also ranks fifth for the number of “major hail events,” which refers to hail storms where the stones are one inch in diameter or larger.
+Hailstones, especially larger ones, can cause significant damage to your roof, gutters and windows.
+Some insurance companies may exclude damage caused by hail, so be sure to speak with your insurer to confirm what your policy covers.

-- Fire: Nationally, fire and lightning damage is the most expensive claim made to homeowners insurance policies.
-Since wildfires are not uncommon in Colorado, many homeowners are at risk of damage due to fires, especially those who live in rural or forested areas.
-In fact, as wildfires increase in the western United States, it is becoming harder for homeowners to find reasonably priced insurance.
+- Fire: Fire and lightning damage is an expensive homeowners insurance claim.
+Since wildfires occur in Colorado, homeowners are at risk of fire damage, especially those who live in rural or forested areas.
+As wildfires increase in the western United States, it is becoming harder for homeowners to find reasonably priced insurance.
 Removal of fire hazards and other fire mitigation techniques can help make some homes more insurable.

-- Theft: Colorado is not a high-ranking state for home theft, and nationally, property crime rates have been slowly dropping, but theft is still something that homeowners, especially those in urban areas, should be aware of and ward against.
-Strong window and door locks and other security measures can help ensure that you do not need to make a claim on your policy related to theft.
+- Theft: Regardless of where you live in the U.S., theft is something that homeowners, especially those in urban areas, should be aware of and ward against.
+Strong window and door locks and other security measures can help protect your home and reduce the risk of filing a theft claim.

-- Flood insurance: This coverage helps pay for resulting damage to your home’s interior structure or personal belongings due to flooding.
-This coverage does not come standard and must typically be purchased separately from a government or private flood insurance provider.
+- Flood insurance: Coverage helps pay for resulting damage to your home’s interior structure or personal belongings due to flooding.
+This coverage must typically be purchased separately from a government or private flood insurance provider.

 - Musical instrument coverage: Colorado is known for a few of its music scenes, such as in Denver and Red Rocks.
-Colorado homeowners who also take interest in music may find it helpful to add increased coverage for their musical instruments.
-Many providers like Allstate and Nationwide offer this optional coverage.
+Colorado homeowners who also take an interest in music may find it helpful to add increased coverage for their musical instruments.
+Many insurers, like Allstate and Nationwide, offer this optional coverage.

-- Water backup coverage: This coverage is commonly used among homeowners as sewer and sump pump backups can happen at any time.
+- Water backup coverage: Sewer and sump pump backups can happen at any time.
 Though water backup coverage is optional, you should weigh its costs against potential out-of-pocket expenses for water damage occurring within your home or to your belongings.